 If you do not like having your photograph taken, have not been professionally photographed before or do not know how best to pose, this enables us to sort out these issues before your wedding day.
 It is great time to try out some creative photography and have some fun.
 It will also result in you being more relaxed on your wedding day.
 As a consequence this will come through in your images.

 Afterwards I will edit and process selected images to ensure optimum results.
-They will be uploaded to 2 private password protected galleries (in both high and low resolution) from where you will be able to download the images to a computer, smartphone or tablet.
+They will be sent to you in high and low resolutions by file transfer.
+You will be able to download the images to a computer, smartphone or tablet.
 You can use your images to create your own prints, canvas prints or acrylics.
 You can also purchase these products from me.

 There are many ways to use your engagement photos.
 You could use them when sending out your wedding invitations.
 You could use them to create a signing book or signing frame on your wedding day.
 A large canvas print of the two of you would look great if you have a large wall space at home.